sarvesh-avhad/ITSA_Website/CONTRIBUTING.md

 Looking for a place to start?
 We have several exciting features on our roadmap that need implementation.
 Feel free to pick one up!

-- **Dynamic Bulk Certification Creation**:
-  Currently, certificates are somewhat rigid.
-We need a dynamic builder where administrators can upload custom templates and map variables (like Name, Event, Date) to X/Y coordinates for bulk PDF generation.

 - **Payment Gateway Integration**:
   Integrate a secure payment gateway (like Razorpay or Stripe) to handle paid event registrations directly on the platform instead of relying on external manual verification.